bright/new-www/_posts/2017-11-11-teamcity-for-ios-project.md

 image: /images/teamcity-for-ios-project/title_image.jpg
 ---

 Hi!
-Today topic will be about [TeamCity](https://www.jetbrains.com/teamcity/) and how to provide continuous integration in your iOS project.
+Today's topic will be about [TeamCity](https://www.jetbrains.com/teamcity/) and how to provide continuous integration in your iOS project.

 ![title image](/images/teamcity-for-ios-project/title_image.jpg)